CM Tooltip (CMTG) - Terms - Alternative/Multiple Meanings to One Term

 Starting from CM Tooltip Glossary version 3.7, it's possible to assign multiple meanings to the same term.
 This is present only in the Pro+, eCommerce and Ultimate editions.

 This feature can be useful for complex glossaries and to address ambiguity.

 Enabling Alternative Meanings

-To enable this feature and edit its settings, head to Admin Dashboard → Tooltip Glossary → Settings → General Settings → Alternative Meanings Settings.
+To enable this feature and edit its settings, head to Admin Dashboard → CM Tooltip Glossary → Settings → General Settings → Alternative Meanings Settings.

 The options on this page are self-explanatory: enable or disable the feature and display it on term pages and tooltips.